OmniFrus/interactive-track-and-trace/particle-track-and-trace/README.md

 Then run C:\Users\wesle\Documents\Universiteit\2024_2025\Thesis\Opdracht\interactive-track-and-trace\particle-track-and-trace\src\build\Release\ParticleTrackTrace.exe from the file explorer.

-We can make changes to our simulation in the main.cpp file, where we can choose which boundary condition we want to run and which beaching condition we want to use.
+We can make changes to our simulation in the main.cpp file, where we can choose which boundary condition we want to run and which beaching condition we want to use, for the use of a Freeslip or Partialslip using the ParcelsBoundaryConditionKernel, we choose a slipratio from [0,1] to simulate how much we want to slip along the coast.
 Furthermore, we can run a python script which gives us all the statistics of what was ran before.
 This could be for a particle in particular or all at once.